First, we only accept sponsors that either:

 - one or more of our team-members rely on that they can vouch for

-- Or are simply services we feel confident recommending to you, after using them ourselves.
+- are services we feel comfortable being presented to our audience, only after extensively using it ourselves.

-- In other words, we need to actually use the service or product!
+- In other words, we need to actually believe in the service or product!

-VPN sponsors are not allowed in any context.
-We host open source VPN tools, and accepting any kind of sponsorship would work against that.
-We will be resuming the same opt-in affiliate protocol we’ve been using.
+Second, VPN sponsors are not allowed.
+We host open source VPN tools, and accepting sponsorships of this nature are a conflict of interest.
+We utilize the same opt-in affiliate protocol we’ve always used.
+(Detailed Below)

-Finally, sponsors are unable to influence the content we make, our recommendations, or our criticisms towards the sponsor itself or its competitors.
+Fourth, sponsors are unable to influence the content we make, our recommendations, or our criticisms towards the sponsor itself or its competitors.
+We will maintain our independence in the space, and no sponsor is worth losing our reputation!

-The simplest form of affiliations we utilize our VPNs.
 We implement an entirely opt-in, affiliate model with extremely limited services we feel comfortable having plans with.
-There will always be a clearly labeled standard & affiliate link for users to know where they’re located, and these never influence the VPN chart.

-Our non-VPN affiliates are chosen by answering 5 questions:
+Our affiliates are chosen by answering 5 questions:

 - Would we genuinely recommend this to our friends and family?